HomeTips & Hacks9 Tips For Preventing Phishing Attacks On Your Personal Data

 Install Firewall

-Among our tips for preventing phishing attacks is to install Firewall.
+Among our tips for preventing phishing attacks is to install a Firewall.

 When you use the internet, several data packets get exchanged between your device and various servers.
-Between these two points, there happens to be a space that scammers utilize to infiltrate your devices.
-A firewall monitors this space to check whether or not it is safe.
+Between these two points, there is a space that scammers utilize to infiltrate your devices.
+A firewall monitors this space to ensure it is safe.

 READ ALSO: How to Securely Send Sensitive Information Over the Internet

-Firewalls are an effective means to prevent external cyber-attacks.
+Firewalls are an effective means of preventing external cyberattacks.
 They act as shields between your computers and malware.
-You can boost your cybersecurity and reduce the likelihood of unauthorized access to your data by installing a desktop firewall and network firewall together.
+You can enhance your cybersecurity and reduce the likelihood of unauthorized access to your data by installing both a desktop firewall and a network firewall.

 8. Block Pop-ups